 After independence, the Congress Party, the party of Mahatma Gandhi and Jawaharlal Nehru, ruled India under the influence first of Nehru and then his daughter and grandson, with the exception of two brief periods in the 1970s and 1980s.
 In the 1990s and into the 21st century, India was governed by parties other than the Congress for far longer than just brief periods.

-The typical school year runs from June through April.
-Public education is available through high school, but only 59 percent of males and 39 percent of females enroll in secondary school.
+The typical school year runs from June through April, and public education is available through high school.

 The secondary status afforded to girls within a family goes toward denying them the basic right to an education as guaranteed by the constitution.
 Girls are generally pulled out of school to help with family responsibilities like caring for their siblings or doing the housework.
 If a family has to choose between educating a son or a daughter because of financial constraints, typically the son will be chosen.
 Many parents view educating sons as an investment because the sons are supposed to care for aging parents.
 On the other hand, educating daughters is seen as a waste of money, since daughters will eventually live with their husband's families and the parents will not benefit directly from their education.
 Also, educated girls will have higher dowry expenses because they will need a comparably educated husband.
 Lack of female teachers especially in rural India is another potential barrier to girls' education because of the gender segregation practiced in traditional Indian society.

-Although tuition is free in government schools, the costs of books, uniforms and transportation can be too much for poor families.
+Although tuition is free in government schools, the costs of books, uniforms and transportation can be too much for families living in poverty.

 If boys drop out of schools, it is usually so they can work to help feed the family because the family cannot afford to educate their children.
 To a family living a hand-to-mouth existence, immediate needs for food, clothing and shelter loom larger than the long-term benefits of education.